-Amelia and I have begun a discipline.
+Amelia and I have begun a discipline that resembles that ancient and lasting story-telling.
 I write something about our ancestral search.
 She reads my offering and makes a response.
 My words are often stories or research.
 Hers are poems.
 Hers change how I see the world.

 With one generation and nearly 40 years difference in perspective between us, our words – even when on the same topic – frolic against one another.

-The image above is what remains of the front cover of the Bible my great-grandma Lisa gave to my mother.
+The image above is what remains of the front cover of the Bible my great-grandma Lisa (the grandma who grew up in Finn Forest) gave to my mother.
 When I was nine, my mother passed it on to me.
 It is full of stories.
-When I opened it at random this evening, I read the words “Many are called but few are chosen” (“What does that mean?”
+When I opened it at random this evening three days before leaving for Finn Forest, I read the words “Many are called but few are chosen” (“What does that mean?”
 I thought) and then the words “wither thou goest, I will go.”

 Where are we going?
 What will our words open for others?